-Benefits at a Glance - Clerical
+Benefits at a Glance - Facilities

 The Short Term Disability (STD) plan is offered through Principal Financial Group, a third-party provider Effective July 1, 2009 you may be paid $300.00/week less taxes.
 STD is payable for up to 26 weeks after a 14 day wait period.